ReactiumCore/Reactium-UI-and-Toolkit/readme.md

 ### Toolkit: Sidebar

-You can add a sidebar element by running the following command:
+You can create a sidebar element by running the following command:

 ```
 $ arcli toolkit sidebar